akwohlgenant/akwohlgenant.github.io/_posts/2021-06-09-well_log_clustering_r.md

 Now I can take advantage of the `facet_wrap()` option in `ggplot` to plot each curve side-by-side.
-For this to work, I will need to have each curve name as a variable rather than a separate column.
-This can be accomplished using the `pivot_longer()` function.
+For this to work, I will need to have each curve name in the data as a value for a single variable rather than as individual variables in separate columns.
+This can be accomplished using the `pivot_longer()` function from `tidyr`, which is included in the `tidyverse` package.
+I'll be making the dataframe *longer* (more rows) by losing some columns (the log curve names).
+The `facet_wrap()` option can only take a single column argument to facet by, so we will be faceting by "curve_name", the new column we create with `pivot_longer`.

 ``` r
 shrimplin_long <- pivot_longer(data=shrimplin, cols=2:6, names_to = "curve_name", values_to = "curve_value")